What is the SAU mission statement?

 Will my credits transfer to SAU?

-SAU has a fairly open process for transferring credits from other accredited colleges and universities.
-Most courses that are numbered 100 and above in which a student has a grade of “C” (2.0) or better will transfer.
-Some courses will meet specific requirements while others will come in as general electives which count toward the total number of credits needed to graduate.
-Our Registration & Records Office will review student transcripts and notify them as to how many credits will transfer and how many more credits they will need to graduate from SAU.
-If you are transferring from a two year college in Michigan, take a look at our equivalency guide.
+SAU has an open process for transferring credits from other accredited colleges and universities.
+Credits earned in most courses numbered 100 and above in which a student has received a grade of “C” (2.0) or better will transfer.
+Some transferred credits will meet specific requirements, while others will count as general elective credits.
+Our Office of Registration & Records reviews student transcripts to determine how many credits will transfer and how many more credits each student will need to graduate.

 Do you accept the MACRAO Agreement?

 At SAU, we recognize the MACRAO Agreement among Michigan two-year and four-year colleges.
 By transferring under the MACRAO Agreement, students can fulfill all of their general education liberal arts requirements before arriving at SAU.
 Find our more about transferring to SAU under the MACRAO Agreement.